matriex/System_Extractor/Repack_INFO.md

    system.transfer.list
    sha1_system.txt      -->  A new fresh **SHA-1** value of system.new.dat
  ```
- 9)Now copy system.new.dat system.transfer.list to ROM folder
+ * Now copy system.new.dat & system.transfer.list to ROM folder

- 10)Here in my case I get all files as mentioned

- 11)Open system.transfer.list
+ * Open system.transfer.list :-

-# In my case it (system.transfer.list) looks like this
+### In my case it (system.transfer.list) looks like this
 ```

 1